igalic/blag/contents/articles/types-providers/index.md

 is the cannonical way to do this. if we are (for now) stuck with it, let's at least try to understand what it does!

+expressed in words, `title_patterns` is supposed to return:

+> an Array of Arrays, which are filled
+>
-`title_patterns` is supposed to return an Array of Arrays, which are filled with a Regex (to match the title), and an Array with a symbol<->proc arrays.
+> with a Regex (to match the title),

-that proc (`identity`) is the first thing we define: and since we don't need any special processing (e.g.: lower or upper casing), it's only *one* proc, and it just returns `x`.
+>
+> and an Array with a symbols (optionally mapped to a proc) arrays.
+>
+> or else, nil.

+that proc (or lambda) is just a "function", which can be used to modify the title (or the matched part). in this case, we don't actually need it, so we won't bother!

 next we zoom into the regexes: we are defining two of them:

 * one to match a valid expression
 * the other to match all invalid expressions

-if it's invalid, we just assign `identity` to `:name`, and we're done.  if, however, we match `key.value` - we need to populate ***all*** fields. most importantly, that also includes the default `:name`, which is what we have the outer layer of `(regex grouping)` parens for.
+if it's invalid, we just assign to `:name`, and we're done.  if, however, we match `key.value` - we need to populate ***all*** fields. most importantly, that also includes the default `:name`, which is what we have the outer layer of `(regex grouping)` parens for.

 # Discovering the implementation